mikolalysenko/mudb/mudb/README-toc.md

     * `ready(error?:string)` called when the client is ready to handle messages
     * `close(error?:string)` called when all sockets are closed

-These happen in the given order when `client.start()`:

-0. client establishes a connection to server
-1. client sends its session id
-2. server receives session id and uses it to find related connection object
-    * if connection object exists, responds with `{ reliable: false }`
-    * otherwise, responds with `{ reliable: true }`
-3. server then sends schema hash (packets will arrive at client in order)
-4. client resets `onmessage` handler and `onclose` handler of underlying socket based on the value of `reliable`
-5. client then receives and verifies schema hash
-6. client sends schema hash
-7. server receives and verifies schema hash

 ### `destroy()` ###
 Closes all sockets.